microsoft/pxt/docs/writing-docs/snippets.md

 ### diffblocks

-Render a diff of blocks between two JavaScript snippets.
-The snippet consists of two text section separated by a line of ``-`` (at least 10).
+Render a diff of two JavaScript snippets as blocks.
+To show a diff of blocks, include both the previous and current code sections separated by a line of ``-`` characters (use at least 10).

     ```diffblocks
     let x = 1